 It takes one single viral TikTok video for restaurants to break through, gain visibility, and strengthen their brand.
 TikTok videos range from viral challenges, dances and reactions to motivational, funny, and informative videos.
 At first, all the options in the app can be a bit overwhelming when brainstorming new TikTok restaurant video ideas.

-• Location shooting can attract new customers and give them a tangible idea of what the dining experience at your restaurant is all about.
-Your TikTok restaurant video should focus on specific areas such as your dining room, bar, or patio.
-Put the spotlight on the details that make up the ambiance - customers love seeing curated interiors, quirky objects, and get to know your music taste through your chosen background track on TikTok.
+Showing your restaurant interiors or patio can attract new customers and give them a more tangible idea of what the dining experience at your restaurant is all about.
+Put the spotlight on the details that make up the ambiance - customers love seeing curated interiors, quirky objects, and get to know your music taste through your chosen background track on TikTok!

 A good location shoot is all about movement.
-Make sure that your story-telling presents a logical and engaging flow.
-For example, you can start by opening your restaurant door and doing a walk-in during your opening hours, as well as giving a 360-degree view of your space.
+For example, you can start by opening your restaurant door and doing a walk-in - especially when there is a good light and flow with your team!
 Other segments should include actions such as customers being served or your front of house team in full action in specific areas such as the bar or service.

-• Food close-ups can draw strong emotions from viewers and help you promote your menu on TikTok.
-The most popular angle to shoot food and dishes is 45-degrees, but you should make sure that your video is not too static.
-Therefore, move your camera up and down, zoom in, grab a piece, twirl the fork...do anything to tempt your customers and show the colors and texture of your food.
-We said, movement.
+Food close-ups can draw strong emotions from viewers and help you promote your menu on TikTok.
+The most popular angle to shoot food and dishes is 45-degrees, but you can experiment with your camera to find your "signature style".
+When shooting food close-ups, move your camera up and down, zoom in, grab a piece of food, twirl the fork...do anything to tempt your customers and show the colors and texture of your food.

 You can opt for different concepts such as quick recipe videos or chef interviews, as well as showing those back of house operations that customers don’t normally see like your mise en place.
 What is “normal” for you in the back of house (flipping an omelet, taking a bread loaf out of the oven) can make your audience go crazy.